Estimating the Empowerment of Language Model Agents: Results: Effective Empowerment in Textual Games

 We collected 1600 trajectories for a 4-by-4 Gridworld environment with 6 movable boxes and 800 trajectories for a \ToH environment with 4 disks and 3 rods, each having randomized initial and goal states.
-Using these trajectories, we estimate effective empowerment with EELMA and plotted it against the mean discounted reward.
-Figure~\ref{fig:figure6} shows that effective empowerment showed strong correlations with mean discounted reward across different ablations and conditions.
+Using these trajectories, we estimated effective empowerment with EELMA and plotted it against mean discounted reward.
+Figure~\ref{fig:figure6} shows that effective empowerment exhibits strong correlations with mean discounted reward across different ablations and conditions.
 The results support our \textit{main claim} that effective empowerment can approximate agentic performance.

-Figure \ref{fig:figure6} shows an impact of different ablations on effective empowerment and performance.
+Figure~\ref{fig:figure6} shows the impact of different ablations on effective empowerment and performance.
 Agents exhibit significantly reduced empowerment without CoT reasoning.
 Disabling CoT drastically reduces empowerment, with a 99\% decrease in Gridworld (from 0.19 to 0.01 bits) and a 65\% decrease in \ToH (from 0.29 to 0.09 bits).
 Increasing memory context length increases empowerment and performance.
 We observed that extending the agent’s memory from 0 to 3 previous steps (m0 to m3) progressively increased empowerment, particularly evident in the \ToH environment, where empowerment rose from approximately 0.3 to 0.4 bits with additional memory.
-Closed-weight LLMs generally exhibit higher empowerment than open-weight LLMs and effective empowerment scales positively with model size and release version.
-Among open-source models, Qwen2.5 exhibited clear parameter-scaling behavior, whereas Gemma-3 and LLaMa-2 did not.
-Within closed-source models, higher-version models (e.g Claude-3 Sonnet vs. Haiku; GPT-4o vs. GPT-4o-mini) consistently demonstrated superior empowerment and performance.
+Closed-weight LLMs generally exhibit higher empowerment than open-weight LLMs, and effective empowerment scales positively with model size and release version.
+Among open-source models, Qwen2.5 exhibited clear parameter-scaling behavior, whereas Gemma-3 and Llama 3.2 did not.
+Within closed-source models, stronger models such as Claude-3.5-Sonnet and GPT-4o consistently demonstrated superior empowerment and performance relative to smaller or lower-cost alternatives such as GPT-4o-mini.

+\textbf{Impact of EELMA architecture choices:} We investigate how base encoder choice, degree of fine-tuning, and computational cost trade off in practice.
+First, we find that LoRA adaptation of the encoder offers the best accuracy–stability–cost trade-off, improving RMSE over a frozen encoder while avoiding the training collapse observed for partial or full fine-tuning and adding only a few MB of parameters.
+Second, base encoder choice matters: larger models such as E5-Base-v2 generally improve performance, but compact architectures like MiniLM-L6-v2 can perform best, suggesting that sentence-level embedding quality is more important than parameter count.
+Detailed results are reported in the Appendix~\ref{sec:embedding_models},~\ref{sec:finetune_encoder}.